craigea92/pokedex-app/README.md

 ## SCSS Ampersand

-The & is an extremely useful feature in Sass (and Less).
+The & is an extremely useful feature in SCSS.
 It’s used when nesting.
 It can be a nice time-saver when you know how to use it, or a bit of a time-waster when you’re struggling and could have written the same code in regular CSS.

 "&-" can be quite useful if employing a naming methodology (i.e. BEM) which uses dash and underscore combinated classes rather than combined selectors.

-## Semantic HTML

-A semantic element clearly describes its meaning to both the browser and the developer.
-Examples of Semantic HTML are form, table and article.

 ## Async Functions